-Founded in 1978, ETA is a not-for-profit 501(c)(6) trade association that serves technology-related industries by providing individual certifications per the ISO 17024 standard for certification bodies.
+Founded November 14, 1978, the Electronics Technicians Association, International, Inc. (doing business as ETA® International), is a not-for-profit 501(c)(6) trade association that serves technology-related industries by providing accredited individual certifications per the ISO 17024 standard for certification bodies.
 ETA works closely with top industry professionals to provide industry-backed certifications that fill the needs of ETA's members, though membership is not required to take an ETA examination.
-ETA has issued over 200,000 technical certifications covering more than 90 certification programs in a variety of technology fields.
-You can find ETA-certified professionals working for many well-known companies like Motorola, Google, Disney, Verizon, and the United States Armed Forces.
+ETA has issued over 200,000 technical certifications covering more than 80 certification programs in a variety of technology fields.
+You can find ETA-certified professionals working for many well-known companies such as Motorola Solutions, Google, Disney, and Verizon, as well as the United States Armed Forces.

-ETA® International is dedicated to fostering excellence in certification with education providers and industry professionals.
-With these unique partnerships, ETA is committed to providing the highest levels of professionalism to the workers and industries we serve.
+ETA® International is dedicated to fostering excellence in electronics-related fields by providing industry-accepted certifications that are accredited, technical, and vendor-neutral.
+ETA is committed to providing the highest levels of professionalism to its members and industries served.

 ETA International members are professionals in many different technical fields such as Fiber Optics, Smart Home, Renewable Energy, Customer Service, Biomedical, Information Technology, Wireless Communications, and Industrial Electronics.
 Our members range in occupation from students and beginner installers to college professors, journeyman technicians, and company chairmen.